appsemble/appsemble/docs/guide/saml.md

   Note right of App: The user is now logged in.
 ```

 Note that user accounts are always linked to Appsemble.
-This allows for assigning user roles with an
+This allows for assigning user roles within
-app or organization.
+an app or organization.
 The step in the login flow where the user gets redirected to the Appsemble
 Studio should be fast enough for users to not notice this technical detail.